mrahtz/musical-pattern-recognition-in-spiking-neural-networks/README.md

   stdp_sounds.py --test_competition`.
 This runs the same thing as the LIF tests but with inhibitory connections enabled.
 * STDP curve test, run with `python -i stdp_sounds.py --test_stdp_curve`.
 This plots the STDP curve.
-(Note that the STDP curve is currently heavily potentiation-skewed.
-There was not time to fix this an re-run all tests sequences before the end of the project.)
+A heavily-potentiation skewed STDP curve is used here because for the rate-coded input setup used it's actually much simpler to just do Hebbian-like learning.